 How posts are synced and processed

-Since sync intervals for Automated Post Boosting campaigns can vary a bit hour by hour, we don't recommend boosting posts for less than 1.5 hours.
+As post feeds automatically update once per hour, we don't recommend boosting posts for less than 1.5 hours.

 Note that metrics for posts are updated every time a campaign is processed, but the posts themselves are downloaded to Smartly.io on a different interval.
 This can cause minor mismatches between what the current state of the post in Facebook is and what gets boosted by the campaign.
 However, these differences are resolved during the next update cycle.